skatejs/skatejs/README.md

 ### Private Members

 Skate doesn't have any opinions on how you store or use private methods and properties on your elements.
-Classically one would normally use scoped functions or underscores to indicate privacy:
+Classically, one would normally use scoped functions or underscores to indicate privacy:

 ```js
 function scoped(elem) {}